MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 - Monitoring becomes embedded into Azure resources and resource groups versus separate tooling you manage on-premises.

-- Cloud-native monitoring architectures are SIEM-like, such as Azure Monitor.
-So it's expansive, log-driven, and orders of magnitude more flexible.
+- Cloud-native monitoring architectures such as Azure Monitor are similar to security incident and event management (SIEM) tools.
+Azure Monitor is expansive, log-driven, and orders of magnitude more flexible.

 For architects, diagnostics form the core of their exploitation of more cost effective cloud-native monitoring structures that let IT manage services holistically across the different cloud models.